AndyDentFree/swiftgooey/Docundoable/README.md

 Note that in the following discussions may abbreviate UndoManager to UM.

 This readme includes a growing discussion at bottom of testing as different twists on UM use tried.
+In summary, there are multiple buggy behaviours with UndoManager when you have a nested editor as shown here in `StepperNumView`.

 [Purrticles][p1]